idsc-frazzoli/retina/doc/gokart_software_setup.md

 * flip rubber nob to switch on gokart and check gokart battery level close to 100%
 * press button on side of box for power (button should light up in green)

-## BASLER ACE acA2500-60uc color camera setup

-* Verify that the LED on the back of the Basler camera is green.

-Open a terminal (Ctrl+Alt+T) and run the following commands in order to source your catkin workspace, and launch the color camera node that publishes images acquired from the basler ace acA2500-60uc camera run:

-    source ~/catkin_ws/devel/setup.bash
-    roslaunch pylon_camera color_camera_node.launch

-Remark: When you are finished with the operation, press Ctrl+C in order to terminate the image acquisition.

-To inspect the camera image for instance for focus and calibration, you can type:

-    rosrun image_view image_view image:=/color_camera_node/image_raw

-In order to record the camera images for post processing, in a new terminal issue

-    rosbag record color_camera_node/image_raw/compressed

-## BASLER ACE acA640-750um grayscale camera setup

-* Verify that the LED on the back of the Basler camera is green.

-To publish images from the basler ace acA640-750um camera you will have to open another terminal, and execute:

-    source ~/catkin_ws/devel/setup.bash
-    roslaunch pylon_camera BW_camera_node.launch

-Remark: When you are finished with the operation, press Ctrl+C in order to terminate the image acquisition.

-The data is logged in the rosbag format by issuing

-    rosbag record BW_camera_node/image_raw/compressed

-To inspect the camera image for instance for focus and calibration, you can type:

-    rosrun image_view image_view image:=/BW_camera_node/image_raw

-> Alternative logging method: If you have no idea what rosbags are, you can just run the script which will log stuff automatically for you (in new terminal).

-    source ~/catin_ws/src/pylon_camera/scripts/log_camera_topics.bash

-> This script will log messages from all the cameras that are connected to the USB hub.
-You can stop it using (Ctrl+C).

 ## Configuration of LCM in OS

 open a terminal using (Ctrl+Alt+T)